JustinGuese/docker-etoro-api/README.md

-Unofficial API for eToro, built on top of https://github.com/ok24601/etoro-api
+Unofficial API for eToro, wrapping https://github.com/ok24601/etoro-api into a docker image.

 ## RUN